-Lose yourself in vast wilderness on our tours of the Northwest Territories.
-One of Canada’s largest provinces, the Northwest Territories is where you’ll rediscover the joy of travel.
+Lose yourself in the vast wilderness on our tours of the Northwest Territories.
+One of Canada’s largest regions, the Northwest Territories is where you’ll rediscover the joy of travel.

 An additional bonus?
 The territory is perhaps the greatest place on the planet to see the Northern Lights.
 Go after new and unfamiliar adventures on our active journeys with lodging, meals, and charter flights.

 Below explore our Northwest Territories vacation packages grouped by activity.

 The Northwest Territories are a land of immense size, diverse landscapes, and remote wilderness.
 Thanks to the abundance of lakes, it’s a dream destination for fishing.
 There you’ll find far-flung yet world-famous lodges that offer unparalleled angling.
 Fish species to catch include trophy-sized lake trout, northern pike, arctic grayling, and arctic char.
 Already hooked?

 Next on the list is canoeing and rafting trips on some of the planet’s wildest rivers.
 Conquering Nahanni River is on every paddler’s wish list.
 In winter, enjoy dog sledging, snowmobiling, ice fishing, and more.
 Tours are available from fly-in wilderness lodges or the city of Yellowknife, so there is an adventure for every personality and taste.

 Tours are available from fly-in wilderness lodges or the city of Yellowknife, so there is an adventure for every personality and taste.

 Yellowknife is the capital of the Northwest Territories and is often referred to as a small city with big-city amenities.
 Located on the shores of Great Slave Lake, Yellowknife offers a variety of accommodations, dining experiences, outdoor adventures, galleries, and shops.